 BALI ITINERARY – DAY 6, 7 & 8:

-Ubud is the central hub of Bali that is most famous for its rainforest yoga retreats, traditional arts and crafts, outer-worldly rice terraces, raging waterfalls, monkey forests and ancient holy sites!
+Ubud is the central hub of Bali that is most famous for its rainforest yoga retreats, traditional arts and crafts, other-worldly rice terraces, raging waterfalls, monkey forests and ancient holy sites!
+Ubud is on the radar for most tourists which is why I have included it in this 2 week Bali itinerary.

 Ubud is the perfect place to immerse yourself in nature for a few days away from the rat race.
 Whether you want to unwind and relax or adventure and explore, Ubud has the best of both worlds!